kgwhitaker/car-charger-case/README.md

 ## Printing the Case

-Because of the threads, if I used a 0.12 layer height.
+Because of the threads, I used a 0.12 layer height.
 Using a 0.2 layer height did not result in clean prints.
 I used PETG since it will be going into a hot motorcycle tank bag.
 Should work fine in PLA, just be aware of your use case.